 Applying for an FHA loan is simple when you know how.
 Follow the steps below to get started:

-- Budget all homeownership costs.
+2. Budget all homeownership costs.
 You’ll want to take all the costs of homeownership into account.
-This includes loan payments, mortgage insurance, property taxes and Homeowners Association (HOA) fees.
+This includes the mortgage Principal and Interest payment, property Taxes, mortgage and hazard Insurance, and homeowners Association (HOA) fees (PITIA).
 Make sure you can afford all of this on top of your existing debt and bills.

-- Calculate your debt-to-income ratio.
-Take your monthly debt payments, including your mortgage payment, property taxes, insurance and HOA fees, and divide them by your income.
+3. Calculate your debt-to-income ratio.
+Take your monthly debt payments, including your new PITIA, and divide them by your income.
 You'll want to make sure the percentage of your income is low enough to qualify for an FHA loan.

 Getting an FHA loan can be easy when you understand how the process works.
 Though it can seem difficult to understand all the details, our Home Lending Advisors are here to guide you through each step.